stackstrap/stackstrap/README.rst

 points of view and skills sets work together efficiently in short time frames.
 System management is all rolled in because of the power of Salt.
 This means that development environments are always tailored to the current branch.
-It is also very keen on automation, with the idea that someone just helping integrate some cool CSS transforms can be ready to run as well.
+It is also very keen on automation, with the idea that someone integrating cool CSS transforms can be ready to run without distracting the team for 3 hours to get them up.

 Getting Started
 ---------------